 Windows File Explorer Options:

 By default, Windows File Explorer does not show you the extension in a list of files.
 Instead it creates a separate column for File Type, assuming that certain file extensions correspond to certain file types.
 Windows default assumptions are often not correct for the file types encountered in remote sensing.

-Enable the option in Windows Explorer to Show File Name Extensions.
+In the File Explorer menu > View tab > Show/Hide group, enable the option to show File Name Extensions.
 After enabling this option, your Windows Explorer view should look like this:

 Not like this: